 Donar los productos de su jardín

-Donate your garden produce to a Plot Against Hunger Produce Donation Center!
+Donate your garden produce to a Plot Against Hunger Produce Donation Center or directly to a food pantry using the link below!
 We welcome all amounts, starting with those extra vegetables you won’t use.
-Our regular 2025 days are:
+Our regular 2026 days are:

 Rock Spring Church – Carpenter Hall